Horsham: Rugby

 Horsham Rugby Club, who play at the Coolhurst Ground, are the town's premier Rugby Union team.
 They were founded in 1928 with their first headquarters at the Station Hotel opposite Horsham Station.
 Initially, the team played on farmland adjacent to the Warnham Park Estate, but from 1930 until 1968, they were settled at Horsham Cricket Club.
 The club grew considerably after the war with further pitches rented in Horsham Park.
 In 1972 they moved to their present home.
 At the end of the 2018–19 season, Horsham 1st XV was promoted to London 1 South, the highest level the club has ever achieved.
 Following the restructure of the leagues Horsham have played in Regional 2 South East.

 Holbrook RUFC is a smaller rugby club, based at The Holbrook Club in north Horsham.
 It was formed in 1971 as Sunallon RFC, which was the name of the Sun Alliance Sports & Social Club.
 This developed into Sun Alliance RFC and following a merger with the Liverpool-based Royal Insurance in 1996, into Royal & Sun Alliance RFC (RSA).
-Holbrook RFC now have two teams as of the 2014 season, with the 1sts in Sussex League 1, and 2nds in Sussex League 3.
+Holbrook RFC had two teams as of the 2014 season, with the 1sts in Sussex League 1, and 2nds in Sussex League 3.